 Swagbucks has surveys to complete too, but also offers many more ways to earn money.
 You can fill out daily polls, play games, download and try certain apps, do online shopping, watch videos, and even search the web.
 Naturally, all your activity is carefully tracked and you’ll be paid in exchange for handing over your data.

-Swagbucks has a strong reputation, handing out over 7,000 gift cards every single day (according to them, at least).
+Swagbucks has a strong reputation, every day 7,000 gift cards are redeemed by their users (according to them, at least).
 Swagbucks is available for both iOS and Android, plus there’s also a web version.
 The rewards vary, but you can collect via PayPal or gift cards from places like Amazon, Boston Pizza, Walmart, or Best Buy.
 You can even send your earnings to a favorite charity, if you like.

 Rakuten